 Virtualization management is software that interfaces with virtual environments and the underlying physical hardware to simplify resource administration, enhance data analyses, and streamline operations.
-Each virtualization management system is unique, but most feature an uncomplicated user interface, streamline the VM creation process, monitor virtual environments, allocate resources, compile reports, and automatically enforce rules.
-Some solutions even integrate across hardware and software brands—allowing users to install the management system that's best for them.
+Each virtualization management system is unique, but most feature an uncomplicated user interface, streamline the virtual machine (VM) creation process, monitor virtual environments, allocate resources, compile reports, and automatically enforce rules.
+Some solutions—like enterprise resource planning (ERP)—even integrate across hardware and software brands—allowing users to install the management system that's best for them.

-Provisioning VMs involves processing resource requests, creating templates, and configuring VMs to the requestor's specifications.
+Processing resource requests, creating templates, and configuring VMs.

 Traditional virtual environments are pretty straightforward—they contain physical hardware and VMs.
 But even these can get unwieldy if there are too many instances.